SU(3) group structure of strange flavor hadrons: isoscalar factors for 8 35 and Wigner functions

-Starting from the solid disk $e_{H}$ for a given dimension, and applying to the solid disk the spin operators $U_{\pm}$ and $V_{\pm}$ and the relations (\ref{iuvplus}), we construct effectively the IRs $(I_{3},~Y)$ denoted by the points along the lines indicated in Figure~\ref{eigenvalue}.
-Similarly, we act the spin operator $I_{\pm}$ on the solid disks and points and use the relations (\ref{iuvplus}) to yield the remnant IRs $(I_{3},~Y)$ denoted by the points in Figure~\ref{eigenvalue}, so that we can derive the isoscalar factors of the SU(3) group for the CG series as shown in Table 1.
-The CG coefficients of SU(3) group are given by~\cite{deswart63} \beq \left(
+Starting from the solid disk $e_{H}$ for a given dimension and applying to the solid disk the spin operators $U_{\pm}$ and $V_{\pm}$ and the relations in Eq. (\ref{iuvplus}), we construct effectively the IRs $(I_{3},~Y)$ denoted by the points along the lines indicated in Fig.~\ref{eigenvalue}.
+Similarly, we act the spin operator $I_{\pm}$ on the solid disks and points and use the relations in Eq. (\ref{iuvplus}) to yield the remnant IRs $(I_{3},~Y)$ denoted by the points in Fig.~\ref{eigenvalue} so that we can derive the isoscalar factors of the SU(3) group for the CG series, as shown in Table 1.
+The CG coefficients of SU(3) group are given by~\cite{deswart63,chen02} \beq \left(

 \right)=C_{I_{1}I_{2}I}^{I_{1z}I_{2z}I_{z}} \left( \Big|